Gallahorn/Ultraviolence/CommonIssues.md

 This section lists problem that can occur during the gameplay in Ultraviolence.

-## My difficulty seems to be incorrect
-The modlist is engineered for VERY HARD difficulty only.
-So you must remain at VERY HARD at all times.

-> [!WARNING]
-> If you lower your difficulty, your game might become even harder, because the mods are not tuned to those difficulties.

-## I have weird visual effects on my screen
-There is a ton of mods that could cause this.
-This list integrates a variety of survival-style mods, you will need to balance many factors, such as cyberware-load, humanity, basic needs like hunger, thirst, etc.

-Screen effects like flickering etc. commonly indicate a bad physical or mental state of your V.
-Please read our [Gampelay File](Gameplay.md) carefully, it will answer your questions or give you clues what you could look at to improve your situation.

 ## Where is my HUD?
 Where is 3rd person in driving?
 How does XY work?
 You have been sent here because you asked for support about or reported an **__intended feature__** as a bug.